-Today’s organizations need a new security model that more effectively adapts to the complexity of the modern environment, embraces the mobile workforce, and protects people, devices, apps, and data wherever they’re located.
+Today’s organizations need a new security model that more effectively adapts to the complexity of the modern environment, embraces the hybrid workplace, and protects people, devices, apps, and data wherever they’re located.

 Instead of assuming everything behind the corporate firewall is safe, the Zero Trust model assumes breach and verifies each request as though it originates from an open network.
 Regardless of where the request originates or what resource it accesses, Zero Trust teaches us to “never trust, always verify.”
 Every access request is fully authenticated, authorized, and encrypted before granting access.
 Microsegmentation and least privileged access principles are applied to minimize lateral movement.
 Rich intelligence and analytics are utilized to detect and respond to anomalies in real time.